MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/run-hybrid-picker.md

 - SPO_Content
 ms.custom:
 ms.assetid: d10d1262-7127-424e-a0a8-1f3c5d42dd85
-description: "Learn to run Hybrid Picker in Microsoft 365 for enterprises."
+description: "Learn to run Hybrid Configuration wizard in Microsoft 365 for enterprises."
 ---

-# Run Hybrid Picker
+# Run Hybrid Configuration wizard

 [!INCLUDE[appliesto-2013-2016-2019-SUB-SPO-md](../includes/appliesto-2013-2016-2019-SUB-SPO-md.md)]

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedure in this article. **

-Hybrid Picker is located in Microsoft 365 for enterprises, and you can use it to help you configure certain hybrid scenarios between Microsoft 365 and SharePoint Server.
+Hybrid Configuration wizard is located in Microsoft 365 for enterprises, and you can use it to help you configure certain hybrid scenarios between Microsoft 365 and SharePoint Server.

 > [!NOTE]
-> If you're using a pop-up blocker with your browser, be sure to turn it off before running the hybrid picker.
+> If you're using a pop-up blocker with your browser, be sure to turn it off before running the Hybrid Configuration wizard.

- **To run Hybrid Picker**
+ **To run Hybrid Configuration wizard**

 1. Log in to the console of a SharePoint Server farm server as a farm admin.